HaDavar HaGadol HaBa

-HaDavar HaGadol HaBa (הדבר הגדול הבא) was an Israeli television show, based on the formula of Got Talent series.
-The show was first aired in 2007 The show was presented by Noa Tishby.
-Rules of the show were nearly the same as the original British ones.
+HaDavar HaGadol HaBa (הדבר הגדול הבא) is an Israeli television show, based on the formula of Got Talent series.
+The show was first aired in 2007.
+The show was presented by Noa Tishby.
+The rules of the show were nearly the same as the original British show.
 The program was one of the most popular reality shows in Israel.
 Castings for the show were held in Haifa.
 The jury consisted of Yael Bar Zohar, Yehoram Gaon and Moti Reif.
 Winners of the first (and only) season were acrobatic duo Karen Alankovah and Yaniv Suissa.